joewez/AmpyFileManager/README.md

   - "REPL" will open a MicroPython REPL window

 - Editing Commands
-  - "Replace All" will do a simple serach and replace on the current file being edited
+  - "Replace All" will do a simple search and replace on the current file being edited
   - "Save As" will save the current file to the device using the name you give it in the current directory
   - "Save" will save the current file to the device

 ADDITIONAL INFO:

-- AMPY is an active project and as such, will change in a way that sometimes breaks this application.
+- AMPY (https://github.com/scientifichackers/ampy) is an active project and as such, will change in a way that sometimes breaks this application.
 Currently this application is compatible with version 1.0.7.
 - Configuration setting are located in the AmpyFilemanager.exe.config file
   - Most settings are self-explanatory
   - If <b>ExternalTerminal</b> is set to "Y" the <b>TerminalApp</b> and <b>TerminalAppArgs</b> settings are used